-Axis Bank Limited
+Punjab National Bank

-(A) Nature of security -

-(i) First charge on all the Company's immovable assets/ movable assets ( except project assets), if any , both present and future.

-(ii) First charge over all revenue and receivables of the Company's from the project or otherwise.

-(iii) First charge over the rights, title and interest of the Company's related to the project from all contracts, insurances, licenses, in to and other all project agreement.

-(iv) First charge over all the banks accounts of the Company including the Escrow account and sub accounts.

-(v) First charge on all intangibles of the borrower save and except the project assets

-(vi) A first charge by way of assignment or otherwise creation on security interest in all the right, title, interest, benefits, claims, and demands.

-(Viii) Pledge of shares held by the promoter and or any other person aggregating to 51%
+- (A) Nature of security - - (i) First charge on all the Company's immovable assets/ movable assets (except project assets), if any , both present and future. - (ii) First charge over all revenue and receivables of the Company's from the project or otherwise. - (iii) First charge over the rights, title and interest of the Company's related to the project from all contracts, insurances, licences, in to and other all project agreement. - (iv) First charge over all the banks accounts of the Company, the Escrow account , sub accounts including major maintenance account, debt service reserve account. - (v) First charge on all intangibles of the borrower save and except the project assets - (vi) A first charge by way of assignment or otherwise creation on security interest in all the right, titile, interest, benefits, claims, and demands. - (Viii) Pledge of shares held by the promoter and or any other person aggregating to 30%